Radicals (song): Controversy

 "Radicals" would become a subject of controversy in 2019.
 Jack Aaron Christensen, a student attending the University of South Alabama, was accused of writing the lyrics of the song in a library on the 18th anniversary of the 9/11 terrorist attacks, and was arrested later that day.
 The story was covered by numerous news outlets, including Billboard, Pitchfork, Complex and Rolling Stone The Mobile County District Attorney refused to comment, but the school's Vice President Michael Mitchell did decide to elaborate.

 "The students involved in each incident have been barred from university property pending the outcome of student conduct processes.
 No matter the circumstances, our police must treat any possible threat with the utmost seriousness and act immediately to ensure the safety of our campus community." - Michael Mitchell.

 Christensen and another student (uninvolved with this case) were both charged with making terrorist threats and were expelled from the school.

-Tyler was previously banned from the U.K. and New Zealand for lyrics from his first two albums Bastard and Goblin, with "Radicals" most likely being one of the culprits.
+Tyler was previously banned from the UK and New Zealand for lyrics from his first two albums Bastard and Goblin, with "Radicals" most likely being one of the culprits.
 New Zealand government officials called his lyrics "a potential threat to public order."